dabercro/vhbb-consistency/README.md

 With the default configuration,
 `vhbb_missing.txt` will list files that are on EOS and not at MIT.
 `vhbb_orphan.txt` will list files that are at MIT, but no longer on EOS.
+Files that appear in both lists actually have a different size at the two sites.